 Objectives

 • Interact with EJSJ communities directly to understand how they want to engage with the CPUC.

-• Create outreach strategiesefforts that introduce program benefits to EJSJ communities.
+• Create intentional and specific outreach strategies and efforts that introduce program benefits to EJSJ communities.

-• Continue integrating efforts with other agencies, such as CARB and CEC, to coordinate environmental and social justice activities across state agencies.
+• Continue integrating efforts with other agencies, such as CARB, CEC and SWRCB, to coordinate environmental and social justice activities across state agencies.

 • Sustain an open dialogue on environmental and social justice and enhancing program opportunities and delivery to disadvantaged communities.